How to Tell If Someone Is Spying on Your Phone

 If your device has been rooted or jailbroken and you didn’t do it, that’s a strong indication that something suspicious is going on.

 To check whether an Android device has been rooted, download an app called Root Checker.

-To check whether an iOS device has been jailbroken, look for an app called ‘Cydia’.
+To check if an iOS device has been jailbroken, look for an app called ‘Cydia’.
 Cydia is the app used to install software onto jailbroken phones.
 If you find it on your device, then it’s almost certain your phone has been jailbroken.